aptible/terraform-provider-aptible/docs/resources/replica.md

 ## Argument Reference

-- `env_id` - The ID of the environment you would like to deploy your App in.
+- `env_id` - The ID of the environment you would like to deploy your Database in.
 The Environment does not have to be the same as the primary database, but the Environment does have to be in the same [stack](https://www.aptible.com/documentation/deploy/reference/stacks.html) as the primary Database.
 See main provider documentation for more on how to determine what you should use for `env_id`.